devopstrainings/linux-basics-katakoda/linux-adminstration/intro.md

   4. Service Management
   5. Permission Management

-Also followed with Network infomration commands
+Also followed with Network infomration commands.